Tonsillitis

 ICD codes: J03 What is the ICD Code?

 Acute tonsillitis causes a sore throat, difficulty swallowing, fatigue, and fever.
-Recurring tonsillitis in short intervals can be very strenuous and also lead to complications in some cases.
+If tonsillitis recurs several times in quick succession, this can be very difficult for patients to endure and, in isolated cases, may also lead to complications.

 At a glance

-- Typically, it goes away in one to two weeks.
+- Typically, the infection clears up within one to two weeks.

-- Recurring tonsillitis can be very strenuous, yet complications occur very seldom.
+- Recurring tonsillitis can be very difficult to endure but complications are very rare.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.